The best dating sims for singles on Valentine’s Day

 Dating sims, on the other hand, don’t come with the ancillary stress and heartbreak of putting yourself out there.
-So if you’ve been wanting to get into the genre or are just wanting some recommendations for what to play next, here are some dating simulation games to check out this Valentine’s Day, or whenever really.
+So if you’ve been wanting to get into the genre or just want some recommendations for what to play next, here are some dating simulation games to check out this Valentine’s Day, or whenever really.

 As far as criteria goes, every game on this list is safe for work (the most any of them go beyond PG is some suggestive humor) and firmly in the dating sim genre.
 I specify the latter because there’s a surprising amount of crossover between horror games and dating sims, and some games, like the fantastic but undoubtedly terrifying “Doki Doki Literature Club,” use dating sim and visual novel tropes to execute their scares.
 And we’re not trying to traumatize you.